md4all/md4all/README.md

 --------------------------------------
 ## Acknoledgements

 Our implementation is based on the [PackNet-SfM repository](https://github.com/TRI-ML/packnet-sfm) and follows their code structure.
 It also incorporates parts of the [Monodepth2 repository](https://github.com/nianticlabs/monodepth2).

+To perform day-to-adverse image translations, we used a [PyTorch implementation of ForkGAN](https://github.com/seawee1/ForkGAN-pytorch) (original implementation can be found [here](https://github.com/zhengziqiang/ForkGAN)).

 We want to thank the authors for their great contribution! :)